 Parties are free to settle their dispute amicably at any time during an arbitration.
 The parties may wish to consider conducting an amicable dispute resolution procedure pursuant to the ICC Mediation Rules, which, in addition to mediation, also allow for the use of other amicable settlement procedures.
-ICC

-2016 IASC Madrid This material is property of the association for the organization and promotion of the Willem C. Vis Commercial Arbitration Moot can assist the parties in finding a suitable mediator.
+ICC can assist the parties in finding a suitable mediator.
 Further information is available from the ICC International Centre for ADR at +33 1 49 53 30 53 or adr@iccwbo.org or www.iccadr.org.